 The Surgical Technology program is a selective admissions program.
 Ten students are admitted to the Professional Component of the program each fall semester.
 Program requirements other than the Professional Component are open to all students who meet specific course prerequisites.
 An Associate of Applied Science Degree is awarded upon successful completion of the program.
 All Professional Component courses must be passed with a minimum cumulative grade point average of C+/2.3 and must be passed consecutively before continuing to the next courses.

-Contact Information: Health Professions Division Meyer Health and Sciences Building, Room 257 Phone: (208) 676-7132 Program Website (https://www.nic.edu/surgtech/)
+Contact Information: Health Professions Division Meyer Health and Sciences Building, Room 167 Phone: (208) 625-2320